 I also examined how teachers' beliefs are differentially related to achievement for different groups of students, and I find interesting yet weaker evidence on this point.
 First, no differential effects of teachers' beliefs are apparent by student race or SES, even when considering exposure time to the teacher by incorporating the test timing interaction.
 However, I do find heterogeneity when students' race and class are considered simultaneously-in a way that is not as straightforward as accounts of "transformational" schools would imply.
 The relationship between teachers' beliefs and student achievement is particularly strong among higher SES African American students (and to a lesser degree, higher SES multiracial students).
 This is the opposite of what is suggested by literature on teachers' expectations and by case studies on "transformational" schools, which imply that lower-SES blacks-and potentially other students of color too-should benefit most from having a teacher with empowered attitudes.
 Examining the graphed predicted scores, we do not see any substantive effect of teachers' beliefs on achievement for the lowest SES blacks.
 However, math achievement among higher SES black students is predicted to be substantially higher when they have an empowered teacher, and quite low when they have a teacher with helpless attitudes.
-Having an empowered teacher is predicted to raise high SES African American students' achievement to at least a half a standard deviation above the average among black students, and to a similar level of achievement as whites from the same SES background have with similarly empowered teachers.
-More advantaged African

-American students who have a helpless teacher, on the other hand, are predicted to have math achievement that is roughly a quarter of a standard deviation below the black mean.
+Having an empowered teacher is predicted to raise high SES African American students' achievement to at least a half a standard deviation above the average among black students, and to a similar level of achievement as whites from the same SES background.
+More advantaged African American students who have a helpless teacher, on the other hand, are predicted to have math achievement that is roughly a quarter of a standard deviation below the black mean.

 It may be that in schools broadly, the doubly stigmatized status of being black and poor is obstinate enough that teachers' attitudes toward students make little difference.
 On the other hand, higher SES blacks may be especially influenced by apparent judgments about their potential.
 Since many affluent African Americans families trace their own backgrounds to more modest means, they may be highly aware of the precariousness of their social status.
+Lacy (2007)

-Lacy (2007) describes how upper-middle class black parents purposefully discuss with their children routes to reproducing their parents' status as well as the possibility of downward mobility if children follow the wrong path.
+describes how upper-middle class black parents purposefully discuss with their children routes to reproducing their parents' status as well as the possibility of downward mobility if children follow the wrong path.
 Thus, for higher SES blacks an empowered teacher may be that "breath of fresh air" (Jussim et al. 1996: 355) that reinforces the possibility of reproducing advantage, whereas a helpless teacher may be the opposite message that reinforces the stigmatization of being black and the potential for downward mobility.
+Higher SES black students may also experience less social distance from their (presumably middle-class, professional) teachers, allowing them to benefit more when positivity is imbued in their student-teacher relationships.